-Date of Deposit of Grant Funds: Amount Deposited: Bank Name: Account Name: Account #: Certification of Deposit of Grant Funds and Restricted Use of Defense & Enforcement Funds I, hereby state that the above referenced information is true and accurate, and understand that the above information, if misrepresented, or incomplete, may be grounds for immediate repayment of grant funds.
+Date of Deposit of Grant Funds: t of Grant Funds: Amount Deposited: ted: Bank Name: Account Name: Account #: Certification of Deposit of Grant Funds and Restricted Use of Defense & Enforcement Funds I, hereby state that the above referenced information is true and accurate, and understand that the above information, if misrepresented, or incomplete, may be grounds for immediate repayment of grant funds.
 I also agree that account activity will be restricted to the permissible uses of the Defense and Enforcement Funds as set forth in Section 6 of the Grant Agreement.
 Name: Title: Signature: Date: